Sciance-Inc/core.dashboards_store/README.md

 * Use your own schema for developmment, configured through the `dbt_project.yml` file. to be done on your own schema
-* To ease collabotion, please, use `git flow` to manage your branch and create your features.
+* To ease collaboration, please, use `git flow` to manage your branch and create your features.
 Try to rebase your branch onto `develop`.

 ## Building the documentation
 > You can build the DBT documentation with the following command